 Visa (NZeTA)

 You need a visa or NZeTA for a trip to New Zealand.
 If you are a national of an EU country, the United Kingdom or Switzerland and meet certain requirements, you are eligible for an NZeTA.
 This is a digital travel permit that can easily be applied for online through this website.
-The cost is € 64,95 per person.
+The cost is € 99,95 per person.
 Applying for the NZeTA only takes about ten minutes.
-You can stay in New Zealand for up to three consecutive months with an NZeTA.
+The NZeTA allows you to stay in New Zealand for up to six consecutive months if you hold a British passport.
+If you hold an Irish passport or the passport of another eligible country, you may stay in the country for a maximum of 3 consecutive months.

 Apply for a New Zealand NZeTA now

-e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the New Zealand visa. e-Visa.ie acts as an intermediary and is in no way part of any government.
-You can also apply for a visa directly with the immigration service (58 NZD per visa, via nzeta.immigration.govt.nz).
+e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the New Zealand visa. e-Visa.ie is an official partner of the International Air Transport Association, IATA, with membership number 57231226, acts as an intermediary, is no law firm, nor does it employ lawyers, does not provide legal advice, and is in no way part of any government.
+You can also apply for a visa directly with the immigration service (123 NZD per visa, via nzeta.immigration.govt.nz).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
 In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 58 NZD in consular fees, which we pay to the immigration service on your behalf, as well as € 32,83 in service fees as compensation for our services, including VAT.
+To use our services, you pay us 123 NZD in consular fees, which we pay to the immigration service on your behalf, as well as € 32,16 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
 Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous New Zealand visa was rejected for the same traveller).
 Read more about our services here.